 Shareholders are entitled to elect the members of the board of directors at the general meeting, unless public authorities or others have been granted a right under the Articles to appoint directors.
 In public limited companies, the majority of board members (or the supervisory board) must be elected by the general meeting.
 Any shareholder may, even as late as at the general meeting, propose one or more candidates.
-However, amongst Danish listed companies the general practice is that candidates are proposed by the board of directors following a search and screening process and for larger companies it is conducted by a nomination committee.
+However, amongst Danish-listed companies the general practice is that candidates are proposed by the board of directors following a search and screening process, and for larger companies it is conducted by a nomination committee, being a fraction of the board.